Dan Graham: Work

 Graham began his art career in 1964, at the age of 22, when he founded the John Daniels Gallery in New York City.
 He worked there until 1965, when he started creating his own conceptual pieces.
 During his time at the gallery, he exhibited works by minimalist artists such as Carl André, Sol LeWitt—LeWitt's first solo gallery show, Donald Judd, Robert Smithson, and Dan Flavin.
+In 1968 Graham's work was published in 0 to 9 magazine, an avant-garde journal that experimented with language and meaning-making.

 When making his own work, Graham proved himself to be a wide-ranging post-conceptual artist who worked at the intersection of minimalism and conceptual art.
 His work consisted of performance art, installations, video, sculpture, and photography.
 Commissioned work included Rooftop Urban Park Project for which he designed the piece Two-Way Mirror Cylinder Inside Cube and Video Salon (1981–1991).
 Some other commissions in the U.S. are Yin/Yang at MIT, the labyrinth at the Minneapolis Sculpture Garden, and at Middlebury College, and in Madison Square Park.

 Graham's work was always firmly based within conceptual art or post-conceptual art practice.
 Early examples were photographs and numerological sequences, often printed in magazines, such as Figurative (1965) and Schema (1966).
 With the latter, Graham drew on the actual physical structure of the magazine in which it is printed for the content of the work itself.
 As such the same work changes according to its physical/structural location within the world.
 His early breakthrough-work however was a series of magazine-style photographs with text, Homes for America (1966–67), which counterpoints the monotonous and alienating effect of 1960's housing developments with their supposed desirability and the physical-geometry of a printed article.

 Graham's other works include Side Effects/Common Drugs (1966) and Detumescence (1966).